JoseMatheusR/Adotai-FrontEnd/README.md

 ## Features

 - Pet management for organizations:
-  - Create, edit, and list pets created by the organization.
+  - Create and list pets created by the organization.
+(DELETE and EDIT are in WIP in the [Back-End](https://github.com/JoseMatheusR/Adotai-BackEnd)

 - User-friendly interface for managing adoption requests.
 - Login, register, landing, and management pages.
 - Adoption module (WIP)